RawatAr/digital-invoice-generator/GUIDE.md

 - On the Invoice Detail page

 ### What happens
+- The Email Composer lets you review/edit:
+  - Recipient email (supports comma-separated list)
+  - Subject
+  - Email content
+  - Optional CC/BCC (under an advanced toggle)

-- UI calls backend endpoint:
+- When you press **Send**, the UI uses the backend to:
-  - `POST /api/email/:id/send`
-- Backend:
-  - Generates the invoice PDF in-memory
+  - Generate the invoice PDF in-memory
-  - Sends email to the client using SMTP configuration from `.env`
+  - Send the email via SMTP (configured in `server/.env`)
+  - Store a history record so you can audit what was attempted

 ### Currency matching
 Same pattern as PDF: